katarzynasornat/appsilon-shiny-app/README.md

 ### **3. Timeline Visualization**
 When a species is selected, a timeline of its observations is rendered using `highcharter`.
 The timeline is interactive, allowing users to zoom in and out to explore trends over time.

+### **4. The closest spieces according user location**
+When user allows to follow location and refreshes the page, will see the spieces which he could have observed based on geo coordinates.

+### **5. Fun facts about filtered spieces*
+Using ChatGPT API to get 3 fun facts for each search to make filtering more funny and educative.

 ## Performance Optimization

 To ensure the app is scalable and performs well even with large datasets: